 If the student wishes to list general references consulted and used as background study, these may be listed in a separate subdivision of the References section.
 Background materials listed should follow the bibliographic style used in the journal mode.

 The word REFERENCES is centered at the top of the page within the margins, boldface, and is typed in capital letters.
+If you are using the common citation method in the text with multiple authors and using et al. It should always be used in the following circumstances: 1 for parenthetical (Author et al., 2020), in the narrative “Author et al. (2020) suggested…” A period would follow al. at all time and the, is used in the parenthetical case and no comma in the narrative.

 Some departments encourage the use of an Appendix for such items as raw data, problems encountered, and other information which should be in a manuscript, but which might not be appropriate for a journal article.
 Appendices may be added to the end of a manuscript.
 All supplementary material supplied in appendices must be within the margins and must be legible.